KeepsItCrypt0/Xbond/README.md

 • Passive Growth: Holders benefit without active management as taxes and reinvestments accrue value.

-• Market Dynamics: The protocol's ability to swap xBOND for PLSX capitalizes on favorable market conditions,optimizing returns.
+• Market Dynamics: The protocol's ability to swap xBOND for PLSX capitalizes on favorable market conditions, optimizing returns.